Grandma & Isabella

 Director Biography

-As a Director of Photography, she has filmed numerous short and feature-length films that have screened at festivals including SXSW, DOC NYC, and Hamptons International Film Festival, as well as streamed on platforms such as Netflix, Hulu, Sky Documentaries and PBS (American Masters, Great Performances).
-She has collaborated with clients including Capitol Records, Committee to Protect Journalists, The Empire State Building, Google, UberEats, and United Airlines.
+As a cinematographer, she has contributed to numerous short and feature-length films and documentary series that have screened at festivals including SXSW, DOC NYC, and the Hamptons International Film Festival, and streamed on platforms such as Netflix, Hulu, Sky Documentaries, and PBS (American Masters, Great Performances).
+She has collaborated with clients including Capitol Records, the Empire State Building, Google, the SAG-AFTRA Foundation, and United Airlines.

-Hannah’s documentary work has received funding from the Adobe Creative Residency Community Fund, Riley Fund and Virgin Unite Social Impact Film Fund.
+Hannah’s documentary work has received funding from the Adobe Creative Residency Community Fund, the Riley Fund, and the Virgin Unite Social Impact Film Fund.
 Her short documentary “Jonah Stands Up” premiered at the New Orleans Film Festival, where it won both a jury and audience award.
-The film was later broadcast on World Channel as part of the Reel South Series, premiered online on Short of the Week, and received a student award from the Directors Guild of America.
+The film was later broadcast on World Channel as part of the Reel South series, premiered online on Short of the Week, and received a student award from the Directors Guild of America.

 Credits